Summer life in Boston

 - Sport a Boston Red Sox baseball cap at Fenway Park.

 - Red Sox not in town or can’t get a ticket to the game?
 Take a tour of Fenway Park instead.

-- Scale the 30-foot climbing wall at Boston University's Fitness and Recreation Center.
+- Scale the 30-foot climbing wall at BU’s Fitness & Recreation Center.

-- Check out one of the classes offered through BU's Physical Education, Recreation, and Dance Department.
+- Check out one of the classes offered through BU’s Physical Education, Recreation & Dance Department.

-- Cheer on the Boston Cannons at Harvard Stadium.
+- Cheer on the Boston Cannons at Veterans Memorial Stadium in Quincy.

 Located in a region with distinct seasonal changes, Boston’s weather is rarely predictable.
 While summer is typically ruled by blue skies and warm coastal breezes, June can be more like spring than summer—temperatures can range from very hot to quite cool.
 July and August can be very hot and humid, with sudden thunderstorms bringing a bit of relief.
 Be sure to pack a light sweater and an umbrella along with your shorts and sandals.

 The National Weather Service is a reliable source for current weather conditions and forecasts.